 Congratulations to Kemper Systems and K Pendlebury and Sons whose recent works on the BAP remedial project for the National Museum of Liverpool was selected as a finalist in the LRWA Awards 2018, Liquid waterproofing project of the year.
 (Due to BAP’s association with the project, BAP Partner Roger Jowett, who was a member of … Read More

 One of our recent projects, The Royal Opera House Open Up refurbishment project has been successfully completed in September this year.
 We are delighted to have worked on this exciting revamp and provided innovative noise monitoring to keep rehearsals going.
-The project has seen a significant amount of works carried out within the existing building. … Read More
+The project has seen a significant amount of works carried out within the existing building.
+The … Read More

 BAP is pleased to announce that the Modular classroom installation at St Albans High School for Girls was completed on time and on budget, prior to the start of the Autumn term.
 The classroom units which had been constructed off site were delivered on trucks and craned into position with minimal disruption to the school … Read More